 8.11 WP training spots.
-Three (3) spots exist on the WP, giving separate areas helicopters can use for approach, hover air work, landing and departure.
+Three (3) spots exist on the WP, giving separate areas that helicopters can use for approach, hover air work, landing and departure.
 Spots are numbered with reference to the duty runway direction where '1' is closest to the duty runway and '3' is the furthest.
-Unless directed otherwise by ATC, approach and departure to these Spots is only to be made in the direction of the duty runway.
-To eliminate the risk of air-to-air collisions on Final, only one aircraft shall be on Final for any of the WP Spots at any one time.
-Aircraft Captains are responsible for maintaining separation and lane direction discipline on Final.
+The use of individual spots within the WP is not ATC directed.
+Aircraft Captains are responsible for spot selection, WP deconfliction and lane direction discipline on final.
+Approach and departure to these spots is only to be made in the direction of the duty runway, unless otherwise instructed by ATC.
+To eliminate the risk of air-to-air collisions on final, only one aircraft shall be on final for any of the WP Spots at any one time.